bgruening/docker-galaxy-stable/README.md

 1. Create the virtual environment `virtualenv /cluster_storage/galaxy/galaxy_venv`
 2. Activate the virtual environment `source /cluster_storage/galaxy/galaxy_venv/bin/activate`
 3. Install the galaxy requirements `pip install --index-url https://wheels.galaxyproject.org/simple --only-binary all -r /cluster_storage/galaxy/galaxy-central//lib/galaxy/dependencies/pinned-requirements.txt`
+  * Make sure to upgrade the environment with the new requirements when a new version of galaxy is released.

 To make the python environment usable for the cluster.
 Create your custom `job_conf.xml` file and put it in `/cluster_storage/galaxy/galaxy_export/galaxy-central/config`.
 In the destination section the following code should be added: